Something went wrong

 • The median duration of study treatment was 6.1 months in patients who received TALZENNA and 3.9 months in patients who received chemotherapy1

-Laboratory abnormalitiesLaboratory Abnormalities Reported in ≥25% of Patients in EMBRACA1 Abbreviation: N=number of patients.This number represents the safety population.
-The derived values in the table are based on the total number of evaluable patients for each laboratory parameter.This number represents non-fasting glucose.Discontinuations and dose reductions
+Laboratory abnormalitiesLaboratory Abnormalities Reported in ≥25% of Patients in EMBRACA1 Abbreviation: N=number of patients.aThis number represents the safety population.
+The derived values in the table are based on the total number of evaluable patients for each laboratory parameter.bThis number represents non-fasting glucose.Discontinuations and dose reductions

 • 95% of patients did not discontinue TALZENNA due to an adverse reaction1

-• Permanent discontinuation due to an adverse reaction occurred TALZENNA patients1
+• Permanent discontinuation due to adverse reactions occurred in TALZENNA patients1

 • Most adverse events were managed with dose interruption/reduction or standard supportive medical therapy4,5